MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 - We recommend that you do not deploy the Office 2019 or Office 2016 telemetry agent on computers that are only running Office 2013.

-An volume licensed version of Office 2019 or Office 2016 license allows you to install the telemetry agent on all Office 2013, Office 2010, Office 2007, and Office 2003 client computers in your organization.

  In order to run the telemetry agent, client computers must run one of the following versions of Windows (either 32-bit or 64-bit):

 - Window 10